Patater/modern-cmake/chapters/intro/running.md

 {% endterm %}

 And you can pick a tool with `-G"My Tool"` (quotes only needed if spaces are in the tool name).
 You should pick a tool on your first CMake call in a directory, just like the compiler.
 Feel free to have several build directories, like `build/` and `buildXcode`.
+You can set the environment variable `CMAKE_GENERATOR` to control the default generator (CMake 3.15+).

 ## Setting options